 The Governance Services team is responsible for providing secretariat support to the University Council and Council committees, including the Academic Senate and its supporting committees, as well as designated Vice-Chancellor's committees.
-Refer to the Governance Services Meeting Schedule for more details.
+Refer to the Governance Services Meeting Schedule for 2020 for more details.

 Governance Services helps ensure the smooth handling of committee business and effective decision-making to enhance University governance arrangements.
 It provides advice on the Charles Sturt University Act 1989 and Charles Sturt University By-laws 2005, Governance Rules of the University as well as policy.